The awards are open to individuals, teams, companies and organisations including contract caterers operating in a public sector environment.

 - Leadership.
-How has the nominee’s leadership skills been instrumental in improving the delivery of the catering service?
+How have the nominee’s leadership skills been instrumental in improving the delivery of the catering service?
 Are they an inspirational and consistent leader who inspires the team to provide an excellent catering service challenging conditions?

 - Food Quality.
 What impact has the nominee had on improving the quality of the catering service?